uboat.net

 1950 sold to Britain and renamed Phemius for Ocean SS Co (Alfred Holt & Co), Liverpool.
 Broken up in Hong Kong in July 1957.

-Notes on loss At 13.02 hours on 16 Aug, 1940, U-46 fired three torpedoes on three ships (two passenger ships and one freighter) which partially overlapped in convoy OB-197 about 150 miles southwest of Rockall and observed a hit on the freighter, which was clearly damaged, as the bow was deeper in the water.
+At 13.02 hours on 16 Aug 1940, U-46 fired three torpedoes on three ships (two passenger ships and one freighter) which partially overlapped in convoy OB-197 about 150 miles southwest of Rockall and observed a hit on the freighter, which was clearly damaged, as the bow was deeper in the water.
 The Alcinous was hit on the port side by one torpedo and caught fire, which could be extinguished after long work.
 HMS Rochester (L 50) (Cdr G.F.
 Renwick, RN) supported the damaged ship, which was later towed to Gourock by a British tug.
-Endrass could not identify his victim, but U-30 (Lemp) heard the SSS-signals from the Alcinous
+The ship was reparied and returned to service.
+Endrass could not identify his victim, but U-30 (Lemp) had heard the distress signals from the Alcinous.

 If you can help us with any additional information on this vessel then please contact us.